 Create a Path with the Draw Tool

 The Draw tool is a freehand tool.
 It creates a curved path that follows your finger as you draw.
-You can use it to create graphics that resembles a hand-drawn image.
+You can use it to create graphics that resemble a hand-drawn image.
 It is possible to edit the created path.

 Unlike the Pen tool, with which you place anchor points directly, the Draw tool adds anchor points automatically depending on the curvature of the path.
 An almost straight path may require only two anchor points on its ends, while a zigzag requires an anchor point every time it changes its direction.
 Another factor that determines the amount and location of anchor points is the Smooth parameter.
 We will discuss it later.